Evaluating Data Attribution for Text-to-Image Models: Additional Analysis

 \subsection{Ablation Studies}

-We provide additional details of the ablation studies in the main text (Section~\ref{sec:exp}; illustrated in Figure~\ref{fig:ablation}), where we studied the effects of regularization, different mapping functions, and augmentation strategies for finetuning.
-Here, we provide additional details.
+In Section~\ref{sec:exp} of the main text, we report the effect of different mapping functions, regularization, and augmentation strategies for finetuning in Figure~\ref{fig:ablation}.
+In this section, we discuss the ablation in more detail.

 \myparagraph{Regularization.} First, learning the linear mappings without regularization leads to significant overfitting.
 Since our regularization encourages linear mapping to be a rigid transform, the learned mapping with regularization preserves pretrained features' properties, resulting in better generalization.